Selecting Your Research Advisor

 You will have your Research Advisor assignments near the end of the first semester after completing the advisor selection process.
 The selection process consists of a research overview course, one-on-one interviews with potential advisors, and submission of the Advisor Selection Form.

 - The research overview course, Introduction to Graduate Studies (CH 610), provides an introduction to each of the research faculty and their research programs.

 - Each student will meet individually with at least three professors to discuss potential research projects.
 You should schedule your one-on-one meetings as soon as the semester starts.

 - Complete the Advisor Selection Form with signatures from the professors you interviewed.
 Turn in the form to the Graduate Office by October 15 (if you started in August) indicating 1st, 2nd, and 3rd choices of research advisor.
+NOTE, THAT FOR FALL 2020, THE DUE DATE IS NOVEMBER 1, DUE TO COVID.
 For students with a January start, the form is due by March 15.
 The Department Chair, the Director of the Graduate Program, and your potential advisor(s) will make the final assignments based on your selections and research group availability.

 Switching groups can be a challenging proposition.
 It’s best if you do it early in your academic career, such as by the beginning of your second year if you realize your research interests lie elsewhere.
 Depending on the situation, you may or may not feel comfortable speaking with your current advisor, but be sure to discuss things with the Graduate Office to determine how the change will impact your deadlines, funding, if paperwork needs to be processed, etc.